nicolas-grekas/Patchwork/README.md

 As an illustrative example, it can backport namespaces and closures and should easily be able to compile itself to PHP 5.2.

+Although it is written for PHP 5.3, it can parse PHP 5.4 code and already has backports for the short array syntax, the binary number notation and enabling the short open echo tag regardless of the short_open_tag ini setting.

 Licensing
 ---------